thomaslaraia/OOSA-code-public/README.md

-    lvisClass.py -   The base class to read LVIS data into RAM lvisExample.py - An example of using lvisClass.py processLVIS.py - Inherits from lvisClass.py and adds methods to extract ground elevation
+    lvisClass.py -   The base class to read LVIS data into RAM lvisExample.py - An example of using lvisClass.py processLVIS.py - Inherits from lvisClass.py and adds methods to extract ground elevation lvisCompleteExample.py - example solutions for the week 4 tasks

 ### geotiff